AeromonOy/.github/.github/ISSUE_TEMPLATE/bug_report.md

 1. If possible, write clear steps for reproducing the issue.
 2. Steps may include, among other things, any specific accounts or resources that reproduce the issue.
 3. Please also test the steps yourself, if possible.
+4. At minimum, note down what you did when experiencing the issue.

 ### Expected behavior